Resources and References for Research

-The following resources and references provide valuable information on research regulations and ethics:
+The following links provide valuable resources and references on research regulations and ethics:

-- Qatar Supreme Council of Health Guidelines, Regulations and Policies for Research Involving Human Subjects
+- Qatar Supreme Council of Health Guidelines for Human Subjects Research

 The Qatar Supreme Council of Health guidelines, regulations and policies apply to all human subjects research conducted, supported or otherwise subject to regulation by any department of research or research organization in Qatar.
 This includes research conducted or supported in collaboration with a non-Qatari institution.